ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 IP packets until it knows what address to use.
 In these deployments, the endpoint that is expecting an address assignment MUST send an ADDRESS_ASSIGN capsule.
-This isn't required if the endpoint does not need any address assignment, for example when it is configured out of band with static addresses.
+This isn't required if the endpoint does not need any address assignment, for example when it is configured out-of-band with static addresses.

 While ADDRESS_ASSIGN capsules are commonly sent in response to ADDRESS_REQUEST capsules, endpoints MAY send ADDRESS_ASSIGN capsules unprompted.